Funeral of Diana, Princess of Wales: Outside of Britain

 The Irish national flag was also flown at half-mast on all state buildings on the day of Diana's funeral.
 On the same day, a memorial service was held at Washington National Cathedral and was attended by 2,170 people including the British ambassador John Kerr, the US ambassador to the United Nations Bill Richardson, and chairman of The Washington Post Co. executive committee Katharine Graham.
 In Tonga, a group of mourners organised a traditional wake, or pongipongi, after the funeral.

 Media coverage

-David Dimbleby presented the coverage on the BBC while Trevor McDonald did at ITN and was joined by a team of correspondents, including John Suchet and Julia Somerville.
+David Dimbleby presented the funeral on the BBC, while Trevor McDonald fronted the ITN coverage, and was joined by a team of correspondents including John Suchet and Julia Somerville.

-Dimbleby began to follow the footsteps of his father, Richard, in leading the BBC during their coverage of big television events and state occasions.
-By coincidence, the elder Dimbleby presented last great state occasion, the state funeral of Winston Churchill in 1965.

-The world-wide television audience for the event has been estimated between 2 to 2.5 billion people, In the United Kingdom, the funeral was watched by 31 million, making it one of the most watched live broadcasts to date (second only to the 1966 FIFA World Cup Final).

-In North America, which is five to nine hours behind British Summer Time, the funeral occurred during the time usually taken up by network breakfast television programmes, but the networks in the United States and Canada sent their top presenters.
-The funeral took place in the early morning hours of a Saturday, a time that the networks air cartoons, but nevertheless, the main networks in the United States (ABC, CBS, NBC, and Fox) and Canada (CBC, CTV, and Global) broadcast the funeral.

-In Australia, which is eight to eleven hours ahead of British Summer Time, the funeral took place on a Saturday night their time, which meant Australians were at home watching television.
-All four television networks (ABC, Seven Network, Nine Network, and Network 10) carried coverage of the funeral, with Nine Network having the highest ratings, with 1.65 million viewers.